The Ultimate Pre-Wedding Skincare Routine

 1 Week Before

-- Do not get any new facial treatments.
-No peels, no new facials, nothing that could cause a reaction.
+Do not get any new facial treatments.
+No peels, no extractions, no new facials, nothing that could cause a reaction.
+I mean this even if someone offers you a complimentary session or swears by a new treatment they just discovered.

 The Night Before